hungtran84/k8s-cka/s07_deploy_volume/01-rollout-basic/2-deployments.md

 ```

-# Demo 3 - Controlling the rate and update strategy of a Deployment update.
+# Controlling the rate and update strategy of a Deployment update.

 - Let's deploy a Deployment with Readiness Probes